danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

         awk -F ',' 'NR > 1 && ($4 !~ /^[A-Za-z ]+$/ || $5 !~ /^[A-Za-z ]+$/) {print $0}' $output_file | wc -l

    The 7th column is decimal, so we check for numbers or decimals.
-We expect 762 that are not because they are empty values.
+We expect **762** that are not numbers or decimals because they are empty values.

         awk -F ',' 'NR > 1 && $7 !~ /^[0-9]+(\.[0-9]+)?$/ {print $0}' $output_file | wc -l